Entity resource statement 2015–16

 |Program 1.1: Family Court and Federal Circuit Court|

-6 Includes depreciation and amortisation, liabilities assumed by related entities for the Judges Pension Scheme (Family Court of Australia), resources received free of charge, Judges Pension Scheme (Invalidity) (Federal Circuit Court of Australia).
+- Includes depreciation and amortisation, liabilities assumed by related entities for the Judges' Pension Scheme (Family Court of Australia), resources received free of charge, and Judges' Pension Scheme (Invalidity) (Federal Circuit Court of Australia).

-At 30 June 2015, the agency had a total workforce of 772 employees that either support a specific court e.g. direct judicial support to a Family Court Justice or a Federal Circuit Court Judge, or provide shared services e.g. registrars, family consultants, registry services and corporate services.
+At 30 June 2016, the entity had a total workforce of 753 employees that either support a specific court e.g. direct judicial support to a Family Court justice or a Federal Circuit Court judge, or provide shared services e.g. registrars, family consultants, registry services and corporate services.

 The following tables show staff statistics by location, gender, full-time and part-time status, and ongoing and non-ongoing.